 About MeI am an evolutionary ecologist working on enemy-victim interactions in the context of complex communities.
-In particular, I am interested in the eco-evolutionary causes and consequences of anti-parasite defense.
-To address questions in this area of research I use a diverse toolkit that includes experimental evolution, laboratory assays, field surveys and mathematical modelling.
+In particular, I am interested in the eco-evolutionary causes and consequences of anti-parasite defense and more recently how 'pest' species disperse.
+To address questions in this area of research I use a diverse toolkit that includes isotope ecology, experimental evolution, laboratory assays, field surveys and mathematical modelling.

 Current |